Shaaali/identity-apps/docs/sdks/react.md

 export default LandingPage;
 ```

-### Get access token
+## Get access token

-Add the following code in your application, and the application can get the access token issued by Asgardeo.
+Add the following code in your application.
+This enables the application to get the access token issued by Asgardeo.

 ```
 import { useAuthContext } from "@asgardeo/auth-react";